I don't see my device in Find My iPhone

 The location circle is too large to be useful

-The location circle might be large if your device is still determining a more accurate location.
+If your device is still determining a more accurate location, the location circle might be large.
 Wait a few minutes and refresh the map again.
-If the location circle is still large, your device might not have access to a Wi-Fi or GPS signal.
+If the location circle remains large, your device might not have access to a Wi-Fi or GPS signal.

 I see a device that I don’t own or use anymore

-Before you sell or give away your iPhone, iPad, iPod touch, Apple Watch, or Mac, sign out of iCloud and erase all content and settings.
-When you sign out of iCloud from your device, it will turn off Find My iPhone and remove the device from your list.
+Before you sell or give away your iPhone, iPad, iPod touch, Apple Watch, AirPods, or Mac, sign out of iCloud and erase all content and settings.
+When you sign out of iCloud from your device, iCloud turns off Find My iPhone and removes the device from your list.

-If the device is currently offline, you can remove it.
-Go to iCloud.com and click to the right of its name, or from the Find My iPhone app on your iOS device, swipe over the device name and tap Remove.
+If your device is currently offline, you can remove it.
+Go to iCloud.com and click to the right of the device name.
+Or, from the Find My iPhone app on your iOS device, swipe over the device name and tap Remove.

-If your device comes back online and Find My iPhone is on, it will automatically reappear in your device list.
+If your device comes back online and Find My iPhone is on, your device automatically reappears in your device list.

 My device is linked to a previous owner's account

 If you're asked to give a previous owner's Apple ID and password when you set up an iPhone, iPad, or iPod touch, or the passcode when you turn on an Apple Watch, then the device is still linked to their account with Find My iPhone Activation Lock.
 Contact the previous owner and ask them to turn off Find My iPhone and remove the device from their account.

 I can't turn on Find My Mac